 In order to enhance the attractiveness of Liechtenstein as a location for arbitration, Liechtenstein created the requirements for the recognition and enforcement abroad of arbitral awards issued in Liechtenstein, and vice versa.
-On 19 May 2011, in the course of the complete revision of arbitration legislation, Liechtenstein joined the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958 (NYC) as its 148th member state.
-This is all the more remarkable since, up until then, Liechtenstein had not joined any multilateral convention in the field of the recognition and enforcement of foreign decisions.
+On 19 May 2011, in the course of the complete revision of arbitration legislation, Liechtenstein joined the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958 (New York Convention, NYC) as its 148th member state.
+This is all the more remarkable since, up to then, Liechtenstein had not joined any multilateral convention in the field of the recognition and enforcement of foreign decisions.
 So far, there are only two bilateral treaties with the neighbouring countries Switzerland (since 1968) and Austria (since 1973).
-Both of these are a convention simple, which merely regulates the recognition and enforcement of arbitration, and of courts of arbitration.
-In contrast to the NYC, these two bilateral treaties provide for a review of the indirect jurisdiction of the court of arbitration, and also for the recognition and enforcement of arbitration.
+Both of these are a convention simple, which merely regulates the recognition and enforcement of decisions by courts of law and of courts of arbitration.
+In contrast to the New York Convention, these two bilateral treaties provide for a review of the indirect jurisdiction of the court of arbitration, and also for the recognition and enforcement of arbitral settlements.

-When joining the NYC, Liechtenstein made use of the reservation of reciprocity in terms of Art.
+When joining the New York Convention, Liechtenstein made use of the reservation of reciprocity in terms of Art.
 I(3) NYC.
-Accordingly, in Liechtenstein the NYC only applies to arbitral awards that have been issued on the territory of another member state; it does not have any effect erga omnes.
+Accordingly, in Liechtenstein the New York Convention only applies to arbitral awards that have been issued on the territory of another member state; it does not have any effect erga omnes.
 However, the limitation to commercial cases was refrained from, since Liechtenstein arbitration is not limited to commercial matters.